Terbau/fortnitepy/docs/api.rst

 	.. warning::

 		This event is automatically handled by the client which automatically always accepts the user.
-If you have this event referenced in your code the client won't automatically handle it anymore and you must handle it youself.
+If you have this event referenced in your code the client won't automatically handle it anymore and you must handle it yourself.

 	.. note::